Jasmamu1992/BehavioralCloning/README.md

 **Model Architecture**

-> The following model description is generated using Keras visualization tools
+> The model has 5 convolutional layers with max pooling and dropout and 5 fully connected layers

 > Dropout is used with a keep probability of 0.5 in order to improve generalization

 > Relu is used as activation function

+> The following model description is generated using Keras visualization tools

 ![Model Architecture](https://github.com/Jasmamu1992/BehavioralCloning/blob/master/model.png)